-ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY injury/death and impacts of uncontrolled fires and explosions on site including monitoring; All personnel and business partners on the site should comply with the fire management, emergency preparedness and occupational health and safety plans in its entirety, as developed by the proponent; Fire extinguishers must be kept on site at strategic locations, easily accessed and maintained in good working order; Regular fire toolkits talks to be conducted and attendance performance is to be recorded; Adequate safety signage should be displayed on all levels of the facilities and vehicles as per the proponent's health and safety management plan principles and national regulations in this regard; All firefighting systems to be tested and maintained regularly as well as firefighting equipment; and All emergency escape routes to be kept uncluttered and unblocked to allow easy escape.
-Impacts on the Safety and Security of personnel and business partners The proponent should implement its health and safety management plan stringently; Ensure that the appropriate PPE is adhered to at all times Ensure all entrances and exits are structurally sound and safe to use at all times; Ensure security personnel are adequately trained and visible throughout the public spaces within and outside the facilities; and Ensure that effective complaints recording procedures are in place.
-Verify that safety marks for the dangerous substances have been correctly displayed on vehicles and points of delivery Ensure the awareness on safety procedures in the event of an incident Ensure that the load complies with the appropriate load and dimension standards.
-Daily Site manager or the nominated site supervisor
+ΑCTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY All contaminated materials recovered subsequent to a spill, including soils are to be disposed of at an appropriate facility A written Incident Report must be submitted to the general manager.
+Transport safety and security compliance Fire outbreaks The proponent shall develop a fire rescue and management procedure in collaboration with the local authority for the site and implement its provisions.
+A fire rescue and management procedure should be in collaboration with the local authority of the route and facilities and implement its provisions including monitoring; All personnel and business partners on the facilities should comply with the fire management, emergency preparedness and occupational health and safety plans in its entirety, as developed by the proponent; Fire extinguishers must be kept at strategic locations, easily accessed and maintained in good working order; Regular fire toolkits talks to be conducted and attendance performance is to be recorded; Adequate safety signage should be displayed on all levels of the facilities and vehicles as per the proponent's health and safety management plan principles and national regulations in this regard; All firefighting systems to be tested and maintained regularly as well as firefighting equipment; and All emergency escape routes to be kept uncluttered and unblocked to allow easy escape.
+Daily Site Manager (or nominated supervisor)